bcollazo/catanatron/README.md

 # Contributing

 I am new to Open Source Development, so open to suggestions on this section.
-The best contributions would be to make the core bot stronger by tinkering with the weights of each of the hand-crafted features in `experimental/machine_learning/players/minimax.py`, or coming up with new hand-crafted features!
-In particular, you can edit the `CONTENDER_WEIGHTS` and/or `contender_fn` function and run a command like: `python experimental/play.py --players=AB:2:False:C,AB:2 --num=100` to see if your changes improve the main bot.
+The best contributions would be to make the core bot stronger by tinkering with the weights of each of the hand-crafted features in [minimax.py](catanatron_experimental/catanatron_experimental/machine_learning/players/minimax.py), or coming up with new hand-crafted features!
+In particular, you can edit the `CONTENDER_WEIGHTS` and/or `contender_fn` function and run a command like: `catanatron-play --players=AB:2:False:C,AB:2 --num=100` to see if your changes improve the main bot.

 Here is also a list of ideas: